Skip to content

 Key takeaways:

-- Financing is the central challenge — modest down payment + bank + seller VTB
+• Financing is the central challenge — modest down payment + bank financing + vendor take-back from the seller

-- The VTB is higher than in a third-party sale — typically 25–35% of the price
+• The VTB is higher than in a third-party sale — often around 25–35% of the price